Getting started¶

 pytest

-You should see 150-ish tests pass.
+You should see 150-ish tests pass on a laptop.
 The [dev] extra pulls in

 pytest, pytest-cov, and ruff.
-The optional Pi-side display
+Pi-side display/camera deps install

 The CLI is installed as piwallet.
 Run piwallet --help to see